Tanja Sanders

 05

-Scalable Authority in the AI Era
+Your Authority in the AI Era

-Strategic Storytelling Intensive
+Storytelling Intensive

 €1,490 · 5 Private Sessions

-• Refine your founder story
+• Extract and shape your signature founder story

-• Build your signature storytelling framework
+• Build your personal storytelling framework for high-stakes rooms

-• Structure stories that influence decisions
+• Structure the stories that move investors, clients, and rooms

-→ Choose Intensive
+→ Apply for the Intensive

 3-Month Private Advisory